Where Do Most Car Accidents Happen?

 To put it simply, if you’re driving on Atlanta’s roads, there is a high chance that you’ll be in a car accident.

 If you’ve been injured in an auto accident, you should immediately contact an Atlanta car accident lawyer.
-The lawyers at Allen & Scofield Injury Lawyers, LLC have recovered millions of dollars for car accident victims and their families for over three decades.
+The lawyers at Graham Scofield Injury Lawyers have recovered millions of dollars for car accident victims and their families for over three decades.
 We understand that car collisions can be traumatic, life-altering experiences.
 Let us help ease your pain, find your voice, and recover the compensation that you deserve.

 Where Car Crashes Occur